brittanyBN/JuniorDevInterviewPrep/README.md

 # Installation

 - Clone the repo
+- cd /api
 - `npm install` to install dependencies
+- cd /client
 - `npm start` in the api folder and the client folder.
-- The client will run on localhost:3000, and the api will run on localhost:3001
+- The client and api must run on different ports
+- Test with Jest before inserting data into the database.
+- After testing, create your first user, which will be your admin user.
+- After creating your admin user, update the user role in /api/routes/auth on at line 83 from "admin" to "member."

 # Technologies